rdlester/hermes/introAndTutorial.md

 In `handle`, we tell both `Being`s to draw a border the next time they draw.

 To put our `Interactor` into action, we still need to register it with the `World`.
-Luckily, this is done with a single line, which you should add at the end of the `World`'s `setup`: `register(g,g,new SquareInteractor());`.
+Luckily, this is done with a single line, which you should add at the end of the `World`'s `setup`:

+	`register(g,g,new SquareInteractor());`

 Recall that `g` is the `Group` of squares; this line tells the `World` to interact all squares in the `Group` with every other square.
 That's it.
 Hit run (but first change `SQUARE_NUM` to be something small so squares aren't colliding with one another all the time).
 It works!

 In fact, you can code the same interaction with even less work.
 Since collision is such a common condition for interactions, we've provided a helper class, `Collider`, that you can use to get the same results with less work.
 Instead of extending `Interactor`, just extend `Collider`; then leave out the `detect` function entirely (as that is already handled by `Collider`) and write the `handle` method as usual.
 The results are the same, with less boilerplate code.
 The adjusted demo is available in `tutorialBcollider`.